 About Me

-I'm a PhD student in the Theory of Computation Group at Columbia University, advised by Rocco Servedio and Xi Chen.
-Starting in Fall 2024, I'll be an Assistant Professor in the Department of Computer Science at Harvey Mudd College.
+I'm an Assistant Professor in the Department of Computer Science at Harvey Mudd College.
+I recently completed a PhD in the Theory of Computation Group at Columbia University, advised by Rocco Servedio and Xi Chen.

 I'm interested in efficient algorithms, chance, and the ways in which analytic thinking can solve everyday problems.
 My non-research interests include trail running, reading, and exploring the natural world.